bjornbytes/lovr-docs/guides/Compiling.md

 Here be dragons.

+You will need to compile on a macOS or Linux system.
+Compiling LÖVR APKs on Windows does not currently work (unless all steps are performed in [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install)).

 First, make sure the Java JDK is installed (version 8 is known to work).

 Then, the Android SDK and NDK need to be installed.
 SDK version 29 should be installed.